Diffusion Models in Recommendation Systems: A Survey: Conclusion

 \section{Conclusion}

 Due to its ability to model complex distributions, diffusion models have recently gained popularity in recommender systems.
-We present a comprehensive survey on diffusion models in recommender systems to provide a full landscape of such application and encourage further research efforts.
-We prepare readers with the relevant background knowledge and present our taxonomy, classifying existing works into a tree of categories.
-By grouping the works based on their recommendation task, we enable readers to easily identify the subgroups of their interest.
+We present a comprehensive survey on diffusion models in recommender systems to provide a full landscape of such applications and encourage further research efforts.
+We prepare readers with the relevant background knowledge and present our taxonomy, classifying existing works into three orthogonal axes.
+By grouping the works based on their recommendation tasks, we enable readers to easily identify the subgroups of their interest.
 Additionally, we compile all the datasets used in the current literature and describe their properties.
-Finally, we discuss and describe four open research directions worthy of further efforts to advance the field of recommender systems through diffusion models.
-As the field is young, parts of the landscape can be incomplete and in exploration in the meantime.
+Finally, we discuss and describe four open research directions worthy of further efforts to advance the field of recommender systems with diffusion models.
+As the field is growing, parts of the landscape can be incomplete and in exploration in the meantime.
 Given a recent surge of interest in this field, we hope to deliver an informative background to readers.
-Nonetheless, we look forward to reading more papers in this field and further expanding or solidifying the landscape.
+Nonetheless, we look forward to reading more papers in this field and further expanding and solidifying the landscape.